BloomTechBackend/Enhance-/readme.md

 ### 5.1.
 Public Models

 ```
-// EntryModel
+// JournalEntry
 String userId;
 String date;
 String entry;

+// User
+String userId;
 ```

 ### 5.2. *Get Entry Endpoint*

-Accepts `GET` requests to `/entries/userId/date` Accepts a user ID and date and returns the corresponding entry.
+Accepts `GET` requests to `users/userId/date`
+Accepts a user ID and date and returns the corresponding entry.
+If the user ID is invalid, throws an `InvalidUserIdException`.
 If an entry for the given date is not found, will throw a `EntryNotFoundException`.

 ### 5.3 *Create Entry Endpoint*
-Accepts `POST` requests to `/entries/userId`
-Accepts data to create a new entry associated with the provided user ID and the date at the moment the request is made.
+Accepts `POST` requests to `/users/userId/date` Accepts data to create a new entry associated with the provided user ID and the date at the moment the request is made.
 Returns the new entry.
 If the user ID is invalid, throws an `InvalidUserIdException`.
 If an entry with the given date already exists, throws a `DuplicateEntryException`.

+### 5.4 *Get User Endpoint*

+Accepts `GET` requests to `/users/userId`
+Accepts a userID to authenticate a user for sign-in purposes.
+If the user ID is not found, throws a `UserNotFoundException`.

+### 5.5 *Create User Endpoint*

+Accepts `POST` requests to `/users/userId`
+Generates, stores and returns a unique user ID.

 ## 6. Tables